jzahedieh/django-tennis-ladder/README.md

 Online system to keep track of my tennis clubs ladder, live at: http://highgate-ladder.co.uk/

-Contact me if you something similar implemented for your club.
+Contact me if you want something similar implemented for your club.